-The fair housing presentations reached a total of 5 audience members.
-All attendees served through the two presentations were white, non-Hispanic.
-However, it is anticipated that the staff and organizations who attended the presentations would share the information with others in the community.
+The staff of the FHCNW conducted 5 fair housing presentations during the program year reaching a total of 62 individuals.
+However, it is anticipated that staff and organizations who attended the presentations would share the information with others in the community.